MinalBonde/Note-Application-Using-Node-js/README.md

 Simple Note Application to add ,remove ,list and read notes added by user with the help of Node JS

 ## What does this app do?
-adds a new note along with title and it's body,throws error if duplicate note is being added removes existing note with title and throws error if note is not found with given title lists all the title of the notes added in notes.json read : display the body of the note based on the title
+- adds a new note along with title and it's body,throws error if duplicate note is being added-
+- removes existing note with title and throws error if note is not found with given title
+- lists all the title of the notes added in notes.json
+- read : display the body of the note based on the title

 ## How does it work?
 based on the command given from command line parameter the functions like add , remove ,list and read note will be perfromed.